polkadot-api/polkadot-api/packages/substrate-client/README.md

 #### storage

-Calls `chainHead_unstable_storage` and returns a promise that resolves with the value returned by the JSON-RPC server, which depends on the `type` parameter.
-See the [JSON-RPC spec for chainHead_unstable_storage](https://paritytech.github.io/json-rpc-interface-spec/api/chainHead_unstable_storage.html) for the details on the usage.
+Calls `chainhead_v1_storage` and returns a promise that resolves with the value returned by the JSON-RPC server, which depends on the `type` parameter.
+See the [JSON-RPC spec for chainhead_v1_storage](https://paritytech.github.io/json-rpc-interface-spec/api/chainhead_v1_storage.html) for the details on the usage.

 ```ts
 // string with the SCALE-encoded value